OSOceanAcoustics/echodataflow/docs/source/logging/howtolog.md

 *Cons*: High complexity in setup and maintenance, significant infrastructure requirements, and potential high cost.

 ## Choosing the Right Approach Based on Use Case
-When deciding on the appropriate logging approach for Echodataflow in distributed Dask environments, consider the following factors:
+When deciding on the appropriate logging approach for echodataflow in distributed Dask environments, consider the following factors:

 - `Infrastructure`: If you already use AWS, integrating with CloudWatch might be the easiest and most cost-effective solution.
 If you have Kafka and Elastic Stack set up, this could offer the most robust logging capabilities.